Table of Contents

 - Transport and daily costs are similar to other big cities

-- Good job opportunities for students
+- Good job and internship opportunities

 Money-Saving Tips